 High standards and extremes of stress

 I’ve worked recently with two leaders in entirely different contexts, and I’m noticing some remarkable similarities: both are preoccupied with doing a very high-quality job (as they always have done) – and both are experiencing extremes of stress, approaching burnout.
-Both are explicit that their performance level is about half of what they’re used to delivering.
+Both are explicit that their performance level is about half of what they were used to delivering pre-COVID.

 Both are intent on not letting their teams down – and neither of them has been putting in place any boundaries or limits on what they’re asking of themselves.
 Both are struggling with demands they’re experiencing from beyond themselves – from seniors in their organisations or as a result of business imperatives related to the flourishing of their business.

 Neither of them has made any allowance for the tougher conditions they’re working in: they’re just working very hard to shoulder the load on themselves, with no apparent route to any new source of delegation, and no space to reflect on, or find their way through, the complexity of the situations they’re in.
 They’re both trying to do the same job and deliver the same quality standards as they were doing pre-COVID, but in radically different circumstances – and it’s an impossible task.

 Options for change

 There’s definitely no silver bullet resolution.
 And yet there are options for changing approach.
 I notice that leaders who pay particular attention to two principles can be both more effective and more sustainable: